Lighthouses of the United States: New Jersey

 was being organized to

 assist with restoration.
 The tower was repainted and dropped from the Doomsday List, but very little or nothing has been done since, according to an April 2014 visitor.
+The base of the lighthouse was damaged by Hurricane Sandy in 2012.
 Located on Sandy

 Hook Bay between Leonard and Roop Avenues off NJ 36 in Leonardo.
 Site open,